vuejs/v2.vuejs.org/src/guide/comparison.md

 ## Polymer

 Polymer is yet another Google-sponsored project and in fact was a source of inspiration for Vue as well.
 Vue's components can be loosely compared to Polymer's custom elements and both provide a very similar development style.
 The biggest difference is that Polymer is built upon the latest Web Components features and requires non-trivial polyfills to work (with degraded performance) in browsers that don't support those features natively.
-In contrast, Vue works without any dependencies down to IE9.
+In contrast, Vue works without any dependencies or polyfills down to IE9.

 In Polymer 1.0, the team has also made its data-binding system very limited in order to compensate for the performance.
 For example, the only expressions supported in Polymer templates are boolean negation and single method calls.
 Its computed property implementation is also not very flexible.